 Virginia Department of Health (VDH) and the Virginia Department of Behavioral Health and Developmental Services (DBHDS) share the common goal of increasing naloxone access for all Virginians.
-Due to limited resources, VDH is prioritizing high-priority individuals to receive no-cost naloxone.
-High priority individuals include people who use drugs (PWUD), family members, friends or coworkers of PWUD and people who work directly with PWUD.
-VDH continues to support individuals who may not be at highest risk of experiencing or witnessing an opioid overdose by identifying alternative avenues for naloxone access.
+Due to limited resources, VDH is prioritizing high-risk individuals to receive no-cost naloxone.
+High-risk individuals include people who use drugs (PWUD), family members, friends or coworkers of PWUD and people who work directly with PWUD.

 Additional Resources:

-First responders, including law enforcement, fire service organizations, licensed emergency medical services (EMS) agencies, correctional facilities, and local and regional jails are eligible for no-cost naloxone from VDH.
+First responders, including law enforcement, fire service organizations, licensed emergency medical services (EMS) agencies, correctional facilities, Department of Juvenile Justice, state or regional probation and parole, and local and regional jails are eligible for no-cost naloxone from VDH.

 The Virginia Association of Chiefs of Police (VACP) partners with VDH and DBHDS to provide no-cost naloxone and REVIVE!
 Opioid Overdose and Naloxone Education (OONE) training to first responders.
-First responders must complete a REVIVE! for First Responders training in order to obtain no-cost naloxone.
+First responders must complete a REVIVE! for First Responders training in order to obtain no-cost naloxone through the First Responder Naloxone grant.
 Please visit the VACP First Responder Naloxone Webpage for more information about this training and additional resources available to first responders.

 Additional Resources: